stewbradley/el-cap-site/README.md

 ## Introduction

-Rebuilding the el cap site from scratch was as much as a learning exercise as anything else.
-I started with a few React and Next.js components, a few ideas, and the help of the internet and ended up with a full-fledged site that I'm proud of.
+Rebuilding the el cap site from scratch was primarily a learning exercise.
+We started with a few React components, some basic ideas, and the internet and ended up with a full-fledged site that we're proud of.

 Tools used include: